johntrogan/defender-docs/defender-endpoint/mac-device-control-overview.md

 ## Known Issues

 > [!WARNING]
 > Device Control on macOS restricts Android devices that are connected using PTP mode **only**.
-Device control doesn't restrict other modes such as File Transfer, USB Tethering and MIDI.
+Device control doesn't restrict other modes such as File Transfer, USB Tethering, and MIDI.

 > [!WARNING]
 > Device Control on macOS doesn't prevent software developed on XCode from being transferred to an external device.